oliverphilcox/pynpcf/README.md

 # pynpcf

-Python code for 3+point correlation function estimation, as in Slepian et al. 2017-2021.
-Loosely based on the Slepian/Eisenstein C++ code.
+Code for O(N^2) estimation of three- and four-point isotropic correlation function multipoles, as in Slepian et al. 2016-2021.
+Loosely based on the Slepian/Eisenstein C++ code, and written in Python/Cython.